 The best place to start is the government’s FTA portal, which will help you explore and navigate the relevant information that relates to your core products and services.

 Tip: accessing preferential treatment under a FTA is not automatic!
 If you are a goods exporter, you will often need to demonstrate that your products meet rules of origin requirements to prove they originate in Australia.
 Again, the government’s portal will help you navigate what these are and explain how to obtain a Certificate of Origin.

-If you'd like to learn more about the opportunities available for your business overseas, get in touch to book a complementary 60-minute Strategy Session with us today.
+If you’d like to learn more about the opportunities available for your business overseas, get in touch to book a complimentary 60-minute Strategy Session with us today.